Painting Wooden Garden Furniture

 Preparation: How to choose the right colour for your garden furniture

-paints and varnishes: You can paint your wooden furniture beautifully with our Easy Eggshell!
-Whether wood, metal or plastic, no problem.
-To ensure that the paint lasts as long as possible, the painted garden furniture should be protected from the rain.
+Our Easy Eggshell! is also suitable for outdoor use.
+To ensure the paint lasts as long as possible, garden furniture painted with it should be protected from the rain.

 Which garden furniture do you want to paint?